Carmelo Pace: Education

 In his childhood, Pace's family lived in an apartment on Strada Mercanti, Valletta, which they shared with his maternal uncle, Vincenzo Ciappara.
 Ciappara was himself a musician of some repute, and he was Pace's earliest tutor.
 Pace attended Saint Augustine College in Valletta, where he became very active in the student choir.
 During frequent visits to his father's workplace at the Commerce movie theatre on Strada Reale in Valletta, Pace became enamoured of the impromptu style of live musical accompaniment played by the resident quartet during screenings of silent films.
 He soon became a regular player at the movie theatre.

 Following an introduction by his uncle, Pace took up the violin under the tutelage of Prof. Carlo Fiamingo, and studied harmony, counterpoint, orchestration and composition with Vincenzo Ciappara, Antonio Genova and Thomas Mayne.
 In 1931, he received a Diploma in Musical Instruction from the Royal School of Music, London, and promptly took in several students.
 One of his more notable students was Charles Camilleri.

-The War Years and after
+World War II and after

 His early career was interrupted by the outbreak of the Second World War.
 With Malta under near constant bombardment by the Axis powers, Pace was appointed Shelter Supervisor with responsibility over more than five hundred refugees, and subsequently took a position as a clerk in the Royal Air Force offices in Valletta.
 As the War raged on, Pace resumed teaching after hours, and even founded a small orchestra for the entertainment of refugees.

 The Pace family abandoned their Valletta home after it was demolished by aerial bombardment, and relocated to the town of Sliema on the opposite shore of Marsamxett Harbour.

 In 1948 Pace founded and conducted the Malta Cultural Institute Orchestra and Choir to expand opportunities for his music students.
 He stayed there until 1987, organizing monthly concerts between October and June of each year.